TheLaw1337/negativespaces/README.md

 # Your new game project #

-This is your VSCode template for building your LÃ–VE game.
+This is your VSCode template for building your LÖVE game.
 It's tested on Windows and Mac, should work on Linux, too.

 Start by forking or cloning this repo and open it with Visual Studio Code.